From the Up for Air series with Breathe Utah & Utah Clean Energy

 If you'd like to compete for the full 8 hours, arrive at 9 a.m.
-If you'd like to compete for 4 hours, meet us at 9 a.m.or 1p.m., depending on which session you sign up for.
+If you'd like to compete for 4 hours, meet us at 9 a.m. or 1p.m., depending on which session you sign up for.
+(If you need to do a Top Rope Orientation, please arrive 1 hour to 30 minutes before your start time so we can accommodate you.)
 We encourage you to ride your bike or carpool to the event!

-« When you're done climbing, enjoy a drink and dinner on us, watch the podium ceremony (including the RUFA athletes) and take part in the raffle.
+« When you're done climbing, enjoy a drink and dinner on us, watch the podium ceremony (including the RUFA athletes) and take part in the raffle and silent auction.

 « Be sure to enter your raffle tickets to win prizes!
 Participants get one (4-hour category) or two (8-hour category) tickets with registration.
 You may buy more for $2 each for a better chance to win.

-« Grand prizes will be awarded for climbing the most rope routes and/or boulder problems.
+« Grand prizes will be awarded to those with the most points on their scorecard!

 Cost (Donation to Breathe Utah & Utah Clean Energy)*